code29563/copy-history-bot-2/README.md

 - The second line is 'message\_ID: ' followed by the ID of the message in the source chat.
 If the message in the source chanel has been edited since it was first sent there, this is followed by ' (a\_previous\_message\_edited)'.
 - The third line is 'date: ' followed by the date and time at which the message was sent in the source chat, except if the message has been edited since it was first sent, in which case it's the date and time at which the message was last edited instead of that at which it was first sent.
 The format of the date in both cases is 'YYYY-MM-DD hh:mm:ss UTC' with the time being given in UTC.
 - If the source chat is a group, the next line is 'sender_ID: ' followed by the ID of the sender of the message in the group, which can either be a user/bot, a chat (if it's linked to the group or the message was sent by a user as a chat), or an anonymous group admin (in which case the ID is the group's ID).
+- If the message is a quiz, the next line is 'message_type: quiz', and if it is a poll, the next line is 'message_type: poll'.
 - If the message is a reply to a previous message, the next line is 'in\_reply\_to\_message\_ID: ' followed by the ID of the message to which it was a reply.
 - If the message in the source chat had been forwarded from somewhere else, such that it had a 'Forwarded from: ' tag, then:
   - If the message was forwarded from an anonymous group admin, the next line is 'forwarded\_from\_chat\_ID: {ID} (supergroup)' where {ID} is the ID of the group from which it was forwarded